-Addressing line feed issues between Macos and Windows in Git
+Addressing line feed issues between macOS and Windows in Git

-Addressing line feed issues between Macos and Windows in Git
+Addressing line feed issues between macOS and Windows in Git

 Introduction